-If the indicator comes on while riding, you may have a serious problem with the PGM-FI system.
+If the indicator to come on while riding, you may have a serious problem with the PGM-FI system.
 Reduce speed and have your motorcycle inspected by your dealer as soon as possible.

-Warning Indicators On or Flashing ► ABS (Anti-lock Brake System) Indicator (CTX700NA/ND on-lv)
+Warning Indicators On or Flashing ► ABS (Anti-lock Brake System) Indicator

-ABS (Anti-lock Brake System) Indicator (CTX700NA/ND only)
+ABS (Anti-lock Brake System) Indicator